 MA (Aachen), MA and PhD (Warburg Institute), FRHistS, FHEA

-Stefan Bauer studied History in Aachen, Cambridge (Corpus Christi), Siena and London.
+Stefan Bauer studied History in Aachen, Cambridge (Corpus Christi College), Siena and London.

-Stefan Bauer joined the History department at the University of York (UK) as a Marie Curie Research Fellow on 1 September 2015.
-He will be working closely with Simon Ditchfield on the project, ‘History and Theology: the Creation of Disinterested Scholarship from Dogmatic Stalemate (ca. 1525-1675)’.
+He has been working on the project, ‘History and Theology: the Creation of Disinterested Scholarship from Dogmatic Stalemate (ca. 1525-1675)’.

 Stefan is interested in the history of historiography, religion, philology, antiquarianism and literature.
 In his current role he will concentrate on Reformation and Counter-Reformation Europe, especially England, Germany and Italy.